 This was a defining moment for me, as I couldn’t imagine carrying on just existing, dragging from one day to the next.

 Due to my involvement in network marketing, I had delved into an ocean of self-development training including a brief encounter with NLP, but had never thought of it as being a very powerful tool to help me control my symptoms.
 For some reason, I looked at it again.
 I learned a couple of techniques that proved to help alleviate the pain I was in.
-I suddenly saw a ‘light at the end of a very long tunnel.’
+I began to focus on what I did want rather than what I didn’t and suddenly saw a ‘light at the end of a very long tunnel.’
 This gave me the space I needed to focus on my diet and I studied vegan and vegetarian nutrition, to enable me to make better nutritional choices that would fuel great health rather than fuelling my symptoms.

 I set to work and studied hard to qualify as an NLP Practitioner and I am currently studying to become a Master Practitioner.
 I am also studying holistic pain management as I have found this to be more beneficial than conventional pain management.